Welcome to Plantz.com

 - Deliver it to your doorstep.

-- Give you the confidence that you can keep it alive.
+- Give you confidence you can keep it alive.

 We’ve started with ten plants – well, it’s down to nine because one didn’t make the cut.
 The plants are all high-quality shade-grown plants hand-picked by me from growers I trust.
 They are the best foliage plants available anywhere.
 We plan to add plants to the site – maybe a new one that we’ll feature each month and some planters too.
 And we’ll keep adding content and “how to” care tips along the way – using images and video to give you the best shot at maintaining your favorite plant.